kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 3. Port Already in Use
 - If Flask returns:
-OSError: [Errno 98] Address already in use
+OSError: [Error 98] Address already in use
 Change the port inside your main file: app.run(debug=True, port=5001)